Locations

 Impact:

 These may not always be as large as some Microsoft 365 or Azure savings, but they add up and avoid waste.
-Moreover, focusing spend on the modules you do use could give you leverage to negotiate those prices better (rather than spreading budget thin on unused pieces).
+Moreover, focusing spending on the modules you do use could give you leverage to negotiate those prices better (rather than spreading budget thin on unused pieces).

 Action: Consider Alternatives for High-Cost Scenarios: